CDE will be closed on Monday, May 25 for the Memorial Day holiday.

 Jump to a section:

 Educator Talent Rules Updates

-SB 19-190 Teacher Preparation Program Support - This bill directs the department of higher education and the department of education to work with the deans of schools of education to review, research, and identify best practices in teacher preparation with the intention that all educator preparation programs meet or exceed those best practices.
+- SB 19-190 Teacher Preparation Program Support - This bill directs the department of higher education and the department of education to work with the deans of schools of education to review, research, and identify best practices in teacher preparation with the intention that all educator preparation programs meet or exceed those best practices.
 The legislation also directs the department of education to collaborate with the department of higher education to create a mentor teacher endorsement for teachers.
-Additionally, this grant creates a mentor teacher grant program to be facilitated by the department of higher education.

-HB 19-1002 Leadership Professional Development for School Principals - This bill authorizes the department of education to create a pilot program for the leadership development of school principals with a specific focus on distributive leadership and the development of positive school climate.
-The program will present rules to the State Board of Education in November 2019 with an approval date of January 2020.
+- HB 19-1002 Leadership Professional Development for School Principals - This bill authorizes the department of education to create a pilot program for the leadership development of school principals with a specific focus on distributive leadership and the development of positive school climate.
+A notice of rulemaking was approved by the State Board of Education at its November 2019 meeting with an anticipated rule approval date of February 2020.
 The program will be accepting applications for the principal development program in February 2020.
-Participants will participate in the program beginning in June 2020 through June 2022.
+Participants will participate in the 2-year program June 2020 through June 2022.